Nathalie Kosciusko-Morizet: Municipal candidacy for Paris

-Candidacy for The Republicans primary
+2016 Republican primary

 After Nicolas Sarkozy's return in politics in 2014, Kosciusko-Morizet was appointed vice-president of the UMP (since 2015 The Republicans) to represent the moderate fringe of the party, while her rival Laurent Wauquiez represented the hardline part.
 After the 2015 regional elections, during which Wauquiez successfully ran in Auvergne-Rhône-Alpes, she was ousted by Sarkozy for criticizing his strategy and was replaced by Wauquiez.

 Then, Kosciusko-Morizet announced her candidacy for the primary.
 Despite some difficulties, she got the sufficient number of supports to run.
 She finished fourth with only 2.6% of the vote, far behind Sarkozy (20.1%).
 She endorsed Alain Juppé for the second round.

-2017 defeat
+2017 national elections

 In the French legislative election of 2017, Kosciusko-Morizet stood in Paris's 2nd constituency, previously held by former prime minister François Fillon.
 During the campaign, she was hospitalised for a night after falling on the pavement and hitting her head when a protester threw a batch of election leaflets in her face.
 She was defeated in the second round of the election by La République En Marche! candidate Gilles Le Gendre.

+Career in the private sector

+In 2017, Kosciusko-Morizet joined Capgemini, where she was in charge of the cyberdefense division in New York.
+She has since been working for Antin Infrastructure Partners in New York (2021–2024) and Paris (since 2024).